MicrosoftDocs/SupportArticles-docs/support/sql/admin/configure-permissions-access-remote-data.md

 > [!NOTE]
 >
 > - A change of the value of **DisallowAdHocAscess** from **1** to **0** wouldn't require a restart of the SQL Service, whereas a change from **0** to **1** would require a restart of the SQL Service for the change to take effect.
-> - With the **DisallowAdHocAccess** property set to **1**, SQL Server doesn't allow ad hoc access through the `OPENROWSET` and the `OPENDATASOURCE` functions against the specified OLE DB provider.
+> - With the `DisallowAdHocAccess` property set to **1**, SQL Server doesn't allow ad hoc access through the `OPENROWSET` and the `OPENDATASOURCE` functions against the specified OLE DB provider.
 If you try to call these functions in ad hoc queries, you receive an error message that resembles the following:

   > Server: Msg 7415, Level 16, State 1, Line 1 Ad hoc access to OLE DB provider 'Microsoft.Jet.OLEDB.4.0' has been denied.
 You must access this provider through a linked server.

-In other words, with the **DisallowAdHocAccess** property set to **1** for a specific OLE DB provider, you must use a predefined linked server setup for the specific OLE DB provider.
+In other words, with the `DisallowAdHocAccess` property set to **1** for a specific OLE DB provider, you must use a predefined linked server setup for the specific OLE DB provider.
 You can no longer pass in an ad hoc connection string that references that provider to the `OPENROWSET` or the `OPENDATASOURCE` function.

-## See Also
+## See also

 - [OPENDATASOURCE (Transact-SQL)](/sql/t-sql/functions/opendatasource-transact-sql)